 How To: Prepare For a Home-Buying Trip

-Here’s a common – and always heartwarming – scenario, which has played itself out many times over the past decade: I receive a phone call or email from a couple who share their lifelong dream of purchasing an apartment in Israel with the hope to someday make Aliyah or spend significant time in Israel upon retirement.
-They are now at the point in life where they feel mentally and financially prepared to take the plunge, and they would like to meet me and look at properties during their upcoming trip.
+Here’s a common – and always heartwarming – scenario: I receive a call, whatsapp or email from a couple who share their dream of purchasing an apartment in Israel with the hope to make aliyah or spend significant time in Israel.
+They are now at the point in life where they feel emotionally and financially prepared to take the plunge, and they would like to meet me and look at properties during their upcoming trip.

-I respond with tremendous enthusiasm, as I get a vicarious thrill every time I receive this call, and begin focusing them on what should be done to prepare for the trip.
+I respond with tremendous enthusiasm, as I get a vicarious thrill every single time that I receive this call, and begin focusing them on what should be done to prepare for the trip.

-The first step is to create a wish list, which we call the “buyer’s profile,” that addresses issues such as location, bedroom count, amenities, whether they are willing to do renovations and/or to buy “on paper” in a new project, and finally we discuss budget.
-I explain the associated expenses (acquisition tax, lawyer, agent, etc.) that can add up to 15% above the purchase price.
-Once that conversation is finished, often the client asks what they can do to prepare for the trip.
+The first step is to create a wish list – which we call the “buyer’s profile” – that addresses issues such as city, neighborhood, bedroom count, amenities, whether they are willing to do renovations and/or to buy “on paper” in a new project, and finally we discuss budget.
+I explain the associated expenses (acquisition tax, lawyer, agent, etc.) that, for overseas buyers, can add upwards of 12% above the purchase price.
+Once that conversation is finished, the client will often ask what they can do to prepare for the trip.

-I first recommend that they meet with a lawyer during their trip, to discuss legal aspects of purchasing a home in Israel and to fill out a power of attorney (POA) document, which permits the attorney to sign documents and transact on their behalf.
-I send names and contact information of several excellent real estate lawyers and suggest that they interview them and choose which person they feel most comfortable working with.
-Lawyers usually charge 1%+VAT of the purchase price.
+I explain that they should meet with a lawyer during their trip, to discuss legal aspects of purchasing a home in Israel and to fill out a power of attorney document (POA), which permits the attorney to sign documents and transact on their behalf.
+I send names and contact information of several excellent real estate lawyers and suggest that they interview them prior to their trip and choose an attorney whom they feel comfortable working with.
+Lawyers usually charge a fee of 1%+VAT of the purchase price.

 I then recommend that, if they are considering taking a mortgage, they call mortgage brokers – I will send them a few recommendations – and choose one to work with.
-The mortgage broker will request financial documents to determine how much they will be able to borrow.
-Realistically, a credit-worthy overseas buyer can borrow up to 60% of the purchase price – 50% towards the purchase price and 10% towards closing costs (Israelis buying a first home can borrow more).
-Understanding your mortgage options prior to arriving in Israel helps you determine your budget; this is key information, as it will guide us in determining which apartments to include in our property search.
+The mortgage broker will request financial documents to determine how much money the buyer will be able to borrow.
+Realistically, a credit-worthy overseas buyer can borrow up to 50% of the purchase price – and sometimes an additional 10% at a higher rate to cover closing costs (Israeli residents buying a first home can borrow more).
+Understanding your mortgage options prior to arriving in Israel helps you determine your budget, which will guide us in determining which apartments to include in our property search.
 Once in Israel, you will meet the mortgage broker to sign a POA, allowing her/him to transact on your behalf.
 Mortgage brokers usually charge about 1% to 1.25% + VAT of the mortgage amount.
-You should inquire about all associated charges, as many banks charge a .25% registration fee plus there can be additional miscellaneous items that can cost a few more shekels.
-Also, find out whether they have a minimum charge.
+When discussing their fee, ask the mortgage broker whether he/she has a minimum transaction charge.
+Finally, inquire whether there are additional associated charges when obtaining a mortgage; for example, many banks charge a registration fee.

-Finally, I recommend that they talk to a foreign exchange professional who can help them transfer funds and convert them to shekels.
+Finally, I recommend that my client talk to a foreign exchange professional who can help them transfer funds and convert them to shekels.
 In addition, the forex company can make all payments on the client’s behalf, as most banks in Israel can be challenging to work with.
-Forex companies usually charge .5% for their services.
+Forex companies usually charge .5% including VAT for their services.
 And yes, you will also need to meet with the forex professional to sign documents allowing them to transact on your behalf.

-Don’t worry if you don’t address all these matters prior to your flight, as we can help you set up appointments after you have arrived.
+Don’t worry if you do not address all of these matters prior to your flight, as we can help set up appointments after you have landed.
 However, the more leg work you do before your trip, the better prepared you will be upon your arrival.